tessel/t1-contribution-guide/firmware-details.md

 1. `tessel_wifi_init` is called in [`src/main.c`](https://github.com/tessel/firmware/blob/master/src/main.c).
 2. This enables the CC3000 by toggling a software enable pin and hooks a Tessel pin to listen for IRQs in [`src/tessel_wifi.c`](https://github.com/tessel/firmware/blob/master/src/tessel_wifi.c)
-3. The wifi connection LED starts blinking
+3. The Wi-Fi connection LED starts blinking
 4. During bootup the CC3000 checks the last profile it used, and because we use [Fast Connect](http://processors.wiki.ti.com/index.php/CC3000_Host_Programming_Guide#Using_WLAN_policy_and_profiles) it will try to automatically reconnect.
 5. After the connection, the CC3000 will trigger the `CC3000_UsynchCallback` callback at [`src/cc3000/host_spi.c`](https://github.com/tessel/firmware/blob/master/src/cc3000/host_spi.c).
 6. `CC3000_UsynchCallback` will then trigger either `_cc3000_cb_wifi_connect` or `_cc3000_cb_wifi_disconnect` in [`src/tessel_wifi.c`](https://github.com/tessel/firmware/blob/master/src/tessel_wifi.c), which will in turn emit a command up to Tessel's CLI.

-Trying to connect to Wifi through a CLI `tessel wifi -n -p` does the following:
+Trying to connect to Wi-Fi through a CLI `tessel wifi -n -p` does the following:

-1. In CLI [`bin/tessel-wifi.js`](https://github.com/tessel/cli/blob/master/bin/tessel-wifi.js) the wifi command is parsed and calls the `configureWifi` command at [`src/commands.js`](https://github.com/tessel/cli/blob/master/src/commands.js).
+1. In CLI [`bin/tessel-wifi.js`](https://github.com/tessel/cli/blob/master/bin/tessel-wifi.js) the `wifi` command is parsed and calls the `configureWifi` command at [`src/commands.js`](https://github.com/tessel/cli/blob/master/src/commands.js).
-2. `configureWifi` sends a USB command packet along with the wifi credentials.
+2. `configureWifi` sends a USB command packet along with the Wi-Fi credentials.
 3. The command is processed at `tessel_cmd_process` in [`src/main.c`](https://github.com/tessel/firmware/blob/master/src/main.c)
 4. This then goes through the same steps as first bootup to connect.
 5. CLI reads the emitted events from `_cc3000_cb_wifi_connect` or `_cc3000_cb_wifi_disconnect` and exposes that back to the user.